SAP/sprint/ARTIFACT-APPENDIX.md

 ```

 *Note: this examples works with a non fine-tuned roberta-base model.
 The model_name can be replaced with the name of a fine-tuned model.*

+*Expected runtime (MPC inference with CrypTen)*: ~15 minutes on NVIDIA A10G (g5.xlarge AWS instance) for RoBERTa-base on SST-2 dataset in MPC.
+Batched inference is ~2x faster than non-batched inference.
+On CPU (e.g., c6.xlarge AWS instance) the runtime is ~1.5x longer.

+*Expected runtime (cleartext inference with PyTorch)*: ~1 minute on NVIDIA A10G (g5.xlarge AWS instance) for RoBERTa-base on SST-2 dataset.
+On CPU (e.g., c6.xlarge AWS instance) the runtime is ~2x longer.

 For more details, see the [README](README.md) in the repository.